Fagopyrum esculentum Moench

 Buckwheat is also known as common buckwheat, Japanese buckwheat or silver hull buckwheat.

-Buckwheat comes from the species Fagopyrum esculentum, which is an annual growing up to 1.5m (5ft) tall. it belongs to the dicotyledonous family Polygonaceae together with Rhubarb (Rheum rhabarbarum), sorrel and knotweed.
+Buckwheat is an edible seed that comes from the dried fruit of the species Fagopyrum esculentum, which is an annual growing up to 1.5m (5ft) tall. it belongs to the dicotyledonous family Polygonaceae together with Rhubarb (Rheum rhabarbarum), sorrel and knotweed.

 Buckwheat is not related to wheat and neither is it a true grain, because it does not belong to the grass family (Poaceae, Gramineae), like other cereal grains.